Here's what a bitcoin ETF actually means for investors

 It also means that bitcoin could start appearing in mainstream portfolios, where many more retail investors can gain exposure.

 Big institutional fund managers can add it to their investment funds.
-Retirement planners can now include it to employer-sponsored 401(k) plans.
+Retirement planners can now include it in employer-sponsored 401(k) plans.

 This makes it much easier to own bitcoin, as you don't have to rely on a vulnerable piece of hardware for storage.
 Investors don't need to tackle the difference between "hot" and "cold" wallets, which store digital tokens.